top of page

 I'm a New Arrival to Aotearoa

-Moving to Aotearoa offers a unique opportunity to connect with local traditions while honoring your own heritage.
-One beautiful way to do this is through the pepeha—a traditional Māori introduction that weaves together stories of the land, ancestry, and community.
+Moving to Aotearoa offers a unique opportunity to connect with local traditions while honouring your own heritage.
+One beautiful way to do this is through the pepeha - a traditional Māori introduction that weaves together stories of the land, ancestry, and community.
 For non‐Māori newcomers, or those descended from immigrants (tangata Tiriti), there is a respectful adaptation called the pepeha urutau.
-This version acknowledges your unique journey and the cultures that have shaped you.
+This version acknowledges your unique journey and the cultures as well as places that have shaped you.

 Understanding Pepeha and Pepeha Urutau